If you’re looking for a day trip from London that has it all, look no further than Brighton.

 It’s a perfect place to take a relaxing walk during your free time.
 You can walk along the front and to Hove, which is next door to Brighton, and see the colourful Hove beach huts here.
 On a sunny day, you might even want to take a dip in the sea and do a spot of sunbathing on the sand.

 There are also plenty of restaurants, cafes, and bars along the seafront, so you can stop for a bite to eat or a drink while enjoying the view.

 Or, in keeping with the tradition of a visit to the British seaside, grab some fish and chips or an ice cream and find a nice spot on the beach to chill out.

 Have fun on the Brighton Palace Pier

 The Brighton Palace Pier is also worth visiting on a day trip to Brighton.
-It was built at the end of the 19th-century, and is the perfect spot to have some fun.
+It was built at the end of the 19th-century, and is a great spot to have some fun.

 There are many fantastic fairground rides and activities, such as the Turbo Coaster roller coaster ride, a Helter Skelter, dodgems, waltzers, trampolines, and a carousel.
+There’s also some old fashioned arcade games for those who want to relive their childhood.
 It’s definitely a place to put on the list if you’re visiting with kids.

 Or just grab a deckchair, relax, and look out across the sea…